History of the Franco-Americans: Colonial-Era Migration to the Thirteen Colonies

 In 1562 French naval officer Jean Ribault sailed with his fleet to the New World to found Fort Caroline, which is now Jacksonville, Florida.
 Fort Caroline was a haven for Huguenot culture (French Protestant).
 The Spanish, seeing the danger of these Protestant colonists killed Ribault and many of his followers in 1565.
 Stopped by the French government from establishing colonies in New France, a group of Huguenots, led by Jessé de Forest, sailed to North America and settled in the Dutch colony of New Netherland (later part of New York and New Jersey), as well as several British colonies including Nova Scotia.
 A number of New Amsterdam's main families were of Huguenot origin.
-In 1628 the Huguenots established a church congregation called L'Église française à la Nouvelle-Amsterdam.
+In 1628 the Huguenots established a church congregation called L'Église française à la Nouvelle-Amsterdam, a predecessor of the still existing French Church du Saint-Esprit.

 Having arrived in New Amsterdam, Huguenots were granted land directly across from the Manhattan settlers on Long Island for a permanent settlement and they also settled near the harbor Newtown Creek, they were the first Europeans to live in Brooklyn, then known as Boschwick, and today the neighborhood known as Bushwick.